in

 Another meaningful aspect to consider is the impact of either method on the environment.
 Fewer materials will be filler for landfills if a household chooses kitchen refacing.

-On the other hand, replacing kitchen cabinets can lead to repurposing or recycling of recovered materials.
+On the other hand, replacing cabinets can lead to repurposing or recycling of recovered materials.

 Kitchen Cabinet Refacing Cost

-Luxury kitchen interior Project cost is one of the principal points that differentiate kitchen cabinet refacing from replacing.
-In general, refacing is a more cost-effective solution than replacing kitchen cabinets unless the household plans to undergo substantial kitchen upgrades.
+Project cost is one of the principal points that differentiate refacing from replacing.
+Refacing is generally more cost-effective than replacement unless the household plans to undergo substantial kitchen upgrades.

 Average Cost to Reface Kitchen Cabinets